Health and Safety Information and Resources

 A JHSC is an advisory group required under s.9 of the Occupational Health & Safety Act (OHSA).
 The committee is made up of management and worker representatives who work together to identify health and safety problems and recommend solutions.

-The Ministry of Labour's proactive inspection blitzes focus on sector-specific hazards, and are designed to raise awareness and increase compliance with health and safety legislation.
-They are part of the province's Safe at Work Ontario compliance strategy.
+The Ministry of Labour's proactive inspection initiatives focus on specified hazards, and are designed to raise awareness and increase compliance with health and safety legislation.

 Under the Occupational Health & Safety Act (OHSA) workers and employers share responsibility for occupational health and safety.
-This concept of an internal responsibility system is based on the principle that workplace parties are in the best position to identify health and safety problems and to develop solutions.
+Ideally, the internal responsibility system involves everyone in health and safety, from the company chief executive officer to the worker.

 Find a wide range of information and resources that will help you with your health and safety program and to keep you in legal compliance.